-Prince Andrew sued by Virginia Giuffre: what happens next?
+Prince Andrew sued by Virginia Giuffre: What happens next?

 Ms Giuffre claims she was sexually assaulted by the prince at Ms Maxwell’s home in London, and in Epstein’s homes in New York and the US Virgin Islands.

 Ms Giuffre has brought her civil case against Prince Andrew under New York’s Child Victims Act, a law that makes it easier to bring claims related to abuse committed years ago.
-The current window established by the act is set to close on 14 August pending re-authorisation by state lawmakers.
+The current window established by the act is set to close on 14 August pending reauthorisation by state lawmakers.

 However, while Ms Giuffre has been able to file her complaint in time, it is not clear that the Duke of York will ever appear in court in the US, since the UK does not extradite people to the US for civil cases.